GoogleCloudPlatform/anthos-service-mesh-samples/shared/README.md

 ### Basic Quickstart
 _Note: This quickstart is for Anthos Service Mesh.
 The steps outlined below are written for deploying the sample application with Anthos Service Mesh._

+1. Follow the steps in this [README.md](../quickstarts/terraform-asm-mcp/README.md) to deploy a GKE Autopilot cluster with Anthos Service Mesh.

 1. To deploy the sample application, first create the namespace `onlineboutique`.
 ```
 kubectl create namespace onlineboutique